 Keeping a record of what has been discussed and agreed upon during supervision sessions becomes a guide to the continued work.
 These documents serve as valuable references for both the supervisor and the supervisee.
 Reviewing these records in subsequent sessions can help track progress, maintain accountability, and evaluate whether goals are being met.

 The key elements appear to be relationship, autonomy, honesty, and integrity.
-These principles support the client by fostering open engaging communication, coupled with a commitment to reflective that growth.
+These principles support the client by fostering open, engaging communication, coupled with a commitment to reflective growth.

-By implementing these top 10 tips, supervisors and supervisees can create an effective and nourishing supervisory relationship that benefits both parties and the clients they serve.
+By implementing these top 10 tips, supervisors and supervisees can create an effective and nourishing supervisory relationship that benefits both parties and most importantly the clients they meet with.

 I hope you find a supervisor that supports yours and your clients needs, while giving you the autonomy to bring your work in your way.